Rifatx990/mehedi_tailors_v1/README.md

 # Mehedi Tailors & Fabrics — PostgreSQL Enterprise Suite

 This application is powered by a **Relational PostgreSQL Backend**.
-This ensures industrial-grade persistence, ACID compliance, and multi-user concurrency.
+This ensures industrial-grade persistence, ACID compliance, and multi-user concurrency for your artisan studio.

 ---